 - Use the Bubble chart and Scatterplot tabs to switch between chart styles.

-- Use the X-axis, Y-axis, and Dot size drop-down menus to choose the variables used in the chart.
+- Use the X-axis, Y-axis, and Dot size drop-down menus to choose the attributes used in the chart.

 - Hover over an item in the bubble chart or scatterplot to highlight the corresponding site on the map.